mcgyver5/header_looker/README.md

 * referrer-policy
 * xss-protection

-Uses Google searches to find other urls in the same domains
+Later Feature:  Uses Google searches to find other urls in the same domains

+## Storage:
+* phase one:  A really simple key-value data store
+A Python dict is the primary data store
+Only support strings as keys
+Support for storing integers, strings, and lists

+A simple TCP/IP server that uses ASCII strings for messaging Slightly advanced commands like INCREMENT, DELETE, APPEND, and STATS